BackupTheBerlios/linuxdcpp/linuxdcpp/Readme.txt

 Codepage is a bit of a headache.
 Files with local chars in filename are somethimes rehashed on startup, messages in the hub and nicks in the wrong codepage may not be shown.
 Lots of pango warnings.

-The gui is slow when entering large hubs.
-This is because I had to make the locking less fine-grained than intended to avoid a deadlock.
-The basic design of the program is a bit clunky anyway, so I would like to redo it.
-I haven't really got any ideas for how it should be done cleanly, but I would like to avoid the dispatcher currently used altogether.
-Perhaps putting gtk_threads_enter/leave around all the gtk calls, at least it's the KISS way of solving the problem.

 Memory leaks.